If you’ve been contacted by Southwest Credit Systems you’ll need to take action.

 Be sure that any correspondence you send to Southwest Credit Systems is sent using certified mail, return receipt requested.

-It’ll cost you a few dollars for each certified letter you send, but it will also establish an all-important paper trail that you can both hold the company to in future negotiations, as well as use as evidence in any legal proceedings.
+It’ll cost you a few dollars for each certified letter you send, but it will also establish an all-important paper trail.

 3. Never promise to make a payment unless you’re willing and able to do it